BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-03-hardhat-tasks.md

 - `types.boolean` - Boolean values
 - `types.json` - JSON objects

-If you would rather hardcode values such as contract name or address in your task then your more than welcome.
+If you would rather hardcode values such as contract name or address in your task then your more than welcome but you will need to change them each time you call the task.

 ### Task Structure

-Every Hardhat I've written starts with this boiler plate code
+Every Hardhat task I've written starts with this boiler plate code

 ```typescript
 import { task, types } from "hardhat/config";